-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results (max of 3 consecutive days) was permitted. treated with placebo responded with 50% improvement in PI at week-12 compared to baseline (P<0.016). was permitted.
+Study Design Sample Size Study and Drug and and Study End Points Results Regimen Demographics Duration (max of 3 consecutive days) was permitted.
+Demographics Duration treated with placebo responded with 50% improvement in PI at week-12 compared to baseline (P<0.016).
 The percentage of patients in the oxycodone ER group with ≥30% improvement in PI at week-12 compared to baseline was 30.4% (P=0.365) and did not differ significantly from placebo (percent among placebo group not reported).
-Conversely, the percentage of patients in the oxycodone ER group with ≥50% improvement in PI at week-12 compared to baseline was 23.3% (P=0.174) and did not differ significantly from placebo (percent among placebo group not reported).
+Conversely, the percentage of patients in the oxycodone ER group with ≥50% improvement in PI at week-12 compared to baseline use 22.2% (P=0.174) and dia not differ significantly from placebo group not reported). among placebo group not reported).
 At endpoint, there was a significant difference in PGIC ratings for both tapentadol ER (P<0.001) and oxycodone ER (P<0.001) compared to placebo.
 Compared to placebo, both tapentadol ER and oxycodone ER showed significant reductions from baseline to week-12 in the BPI total score, the pain interference subscale score, and the pain subscale score.
 The percentage of patients with "any pain today other than everyday kinds of pain" on the BPI survey at baseline was 88.6, 85.6, and 86.1% for the placebo group, tapentadol ER group, and oxycodone ER group, respectively.
 At week 12, the percentage scores decreased to 80.7% for the placebo group, 69.8% for the tapentadol ER group, and 67.3% for the oxycodone ER group.
 The percentage of patients who reported "at least 50% pain relief during the past week" was similar for all three treatment groups at baseline for the placebo, tapentadol ER, and oxycodone ER groups (23.4, 24.7, and 20.9%, respectively).
 These results increased to 59.7, 75.4, and 80.0% among the placebo, tapentadol ER, and placebo groups, respectively at week 12.
 Treatment with both tapentadol ER and oxycodone ER significantly improved physical health status compared to placebo, as reflected by the physical component summary score.
 The mean changes at week-12 from baseline on the SF-36 survey for four of eight measures (physical functioning, role-physical, bodily pain, and vitality) were significantly